-In the Supervisory Severely Adverse Scenario, the largest impact to our capital ratios comes from changes in credit performance and the corresponding impact to our disallowed deferred tax asset ("DTA") position.
-For our credit card, auto and home loan portfolios, we project stressed losses using account-level econometric models, which incorporate Metropolitan Statistical Area ("MSA") level variables.
+In our Severely Adverse Scenario, the largest impact to our capital ratios comes from changes in credit performance and the corresponding impact to our disallowed deferred tax asset ("DTA") position (inclusive of the reforms enacted as a part of the Tax Act1).
+For our credit card and auto loan portfolios, we project stressed losses using account-level econometric models, which incorporate Metropolitan Statistical Area ("MSA") level variables.
 In our commercial portfolios, most of our loss modeling estimates the impact of this stress scenario at the borrower-level, capturing the effects of varying loan characteristics and collateral positions, among other factors.
 In select portfolios, we use more aggregated economic forecasting approaches that incorporate the specific macro-drivers relevant to each portfolio, including customer and relationship-level attributes.